melanielaporte/snackSizeSims/README.md

 # snackSizeSims

 Welcome!
-I love the Sims game so I made you a mini version.
+I love the Sims game so I made a mini version.
+Note!
+It's under construction.

 ### How to Play: